Multilingual Learner Programs

 42 Beaver Brook Rd.
 Suite 1A Danbury, CT 06180

 Phone: (203) 790-2805

 Vision and Mission

 Vision: Danbury Public Schools aspires to advance ALL learners to their highest potential.

 Mission: Danbury Public Schools, in partnership with families and the community provides transformational learning experiences, designed to nurture thoughtful and prepared graduates.

 Department Goal: 100% of Multilingual Learners will develop listening, speaking, reading, and writing skills, which will increase English proficiency in their ability to negotiate and convey meaning using writing processes and presentation strategies in English.

 In our department we believe in ensuring equity and advocating for our students socially, emotionally, and academically by leveraging their strengths and talents, so that they feel empowered to use their voices to become productive, contributing and successful members of the community.

-Danbury Public School System recognizes that, English Learners (ELs) must acquire an additional culture and language.
+Danbury Public School System recognizes that, Multilingual Learners (MLLs) must acquire an additional culture and language.
 Students will acquire a level of English proficiency in listening, speaking, reading, and writing that will allow participation in the mainstream academic program.

 There shall also be opportunities for children who are dominant in Spanish and Portuguese to participate in bilingual educational programs.
-Goals and objectives for English Language Learners are similar to those established for the regular school program and are designed to bring ELs to the same educational performance level that is expected of English dominant children.
+Goals and objectives for Multilingual Learners are similar to those established for the regular school program and are designed to bring MLLs to the same educational performance level that is expected of English dominant children.